-To make sure your brush helps with tangles, opt for wide-spaced bristles with flexibility.
+To make sure your brush helps with tangles, opt for wide-spaced bristles with flexibility (such as ones similar to the Bestool Detangling Brush).
 These claim to allow more room for the strand to separate and detangle.

 If you plan to use your brush when your hair is wet, go for nylon or plastic bristles.
 It'll still help detangle all of your stubborn knots, but won't leave you filled with worry about ruining the brush in the process.